 "A tape recorder without a tape," I whisper.

 "August 00: Dramatic resolution of SOB, pulm infiltrates, abd pain, and anemia.
 "Partial remission" November 00: Recurrent fatigue, SOB, splenomegaly, anemia.
 Rituximab given weekly for 4 weeks"

-I dreamed that Daughter, Daniel and I were frolicking in the snow, spinning holding hands, and chanting, cancer gone!
+I dreamed Daughter, Daniel and I were frolicking in the snow, spinning holding hands, and chanting, cancer gone!
 Cancer gone!
-In September, I walked down a hallway after a follow up with my oncologist, down a long hallway with a sunlit window at the end, so that all the doctors, and all the nurses, and all the patients and their families ahead of me glowed with blue-white auras, and the hospital vinyl reflected the sky.
+In September, I walked down a hallway after a follow up with my oncologist, down a long hallway with a sunlit window at the end, so all the doctors, and all the nurses, and all the patients and their families ahead of me glowed with blue-white auras, and the hospital vinyl reflected the sky.
 I was smiling, because everything was going well with me.

-In October I told Daughter that it would be okay for her not to come home for Thanksgiving.
+In October I told Daughter it would be okay for her not to come home for Thanksgiving.
 A Hawaii trip— with a bunch of friends including a prospective love-interest—of course she should go!

 "You are taking what?
 Scuba diving classes?
 For Hawaii?
 But weren't you...
 I thought you did not like being underwater."

 "Underwater?
 I am very comfortable underwater.
 You are still projecting, Ma.
 I was never afraid of being underwater.
 YOU are, but not me.
 You are projecting, it's the same as with jewelry.
 I never liked diamond set in gold, but remember how..."